Bestposs1ble/erc-20/README.md

 ## About

-BP DeFi DApp is an Ethereum-based decentralized finance (DeFi) application.
-Users can issue BP tokens, interact with wallets, transfer tokens, and (in the future) use BP as collateral to borrow ETH in an Aave-like lending system.
+BP  DApp .
+Users can issue BP tokens, interact with wallets, transfer tokens, [and (in the future) use BP as collateral to borrow ETH in an Aave-like lending system](https://github.com/Bestposs1ble/defi).
 This project is suitable for blockchain beginners and developers to learn and practice.

 ## Features